Wintermute0110/Wintermute0110.github.io/LKESG/Linux-basic-commands-and-procedures.md

 $ systemctl list-dependencies multi-user.target
 ```

-To boot the system in text mode use the command `# systemctl set-default multi-user.target` and to boot the system in graphical mode use `# systemctl set-default graphical.target`.
-The `multi-user.target` is installed by default, the `graphical.target` must be configured before you can use it.
+ * To boot the system in text mode use the command `# systemctl set-default multi-user.target`.

+ * To boot the system in graphical mode use `# systemctl set-default graphical.target`.

+The `multi-user.target` is installed by default when you install Ubuntu server edition, the `graphical.target` must be configured before you can use it.

 `systemd` places its configuration files in `/etc/systemd/system/` and `/lib/systemd/system/`.
-The first directory can be changed by the user but the latter should never be modified as it has the system defaults installed by packages.
-The configuration files in the first directory takes precedence over the latter.
+The first directory can be changed by the system administrator (you!) but the latter should never be modified as it has the system defaults installed by packages.
+The configuration files in the first directory take precedence over the latter.

 -----